 Nature Study Tools

-Easy-Macro Lens Band – This is such a fun tool!
+This is such a fun tool!
 It magnifies and allows you to take photos or video of what you are seeing!
-It’s like a rubber band with a lens attached so it fits any phone.
+Works like a rubber band with a lens attached so it fits any phone.
 Any nature journaling beginner would have a lot of fun with this!

 Small Rug – I like this one because it is thin enough to fold up and fits right in my bag.
 This helps the kids stay put and also provides a nice dirt/sticker free area on which I can plant my patootie. 🙂